mackilinen/keyboard-walker/README.md

 ### To-Do

 - Run the strategy in different orders¹
-- Possibility to write to a file instead of console output

 ¹ It currently starts on the top left corner in a left to right & top to bottom order.